BSMRKRS/Controller-Support/README.md

 Welcome to Controller Support!
 This repo was created for the BSM robot.
 This program has only been tested on Mac OSX with a robot running raspbian (debian).

+## Write your own code

+Checkout the branch named custom to write your own program with controller support.

 ## Supported Controllers/Tested Controllers

 Full Support: